I only compete with myself: Sivakarthikeyan

 I don’t listen to a lot of stories because it confuses me.
 I want the basic idea and the genre of the film first.
 I know what kind of films I want to work on.
 I see if the synopsis fits into that zone and proceed.

 Also, I have my college friends around me who are brutally honest about what they like and don’t.
 Their judgements have always been right.
 We have a healthy discussion, in general.
-Glad I’m surrounded by such people.
+Glad I am surrounded by such people.

 Q. How easy or difficult is it for you to say ‘no’ to a film?